-Our approach makes the following contributions: \begin{itemize} \item We introduce \sys, a novel coreset selection framework that defines sample importance through a dual-scale topological analysis.
-It combines a \textit{global manifold projection} with a \textit{local persistence} score derived from a differentiable persistent homology optimization to identify structurally critical samples with higher accuracy and stability compared to previous coreset methods. \item We demonstrate that \sys establishes robust cross-architecture transferability, consistently yielding high-quality coresets regardless of the transfer direction, whether utilizing diverse proxy embeddings (e.g., from ResNet to ViT) for a fixed target model or a single proxy to train a diverse set of target models.
-This stability enables the use of small proxy models or off-the-shelf pretrained models to generate truly model-agnostic coresets without costly retraining. \item We provide extensive empirical validation showing that \sys significantly outperforms state-of-the-art geometric, gradient, and score-based methods.
-Our framework delivers coresets with higher accuracy and precision, and is substantially more robust to noisy feature embeddings, especially at high data pruning rates. \end{itemize} By defining sample importance through the stable, intrinsic properties of topology, \sys moves beyond brittle geometric metrics to deliver a truly robust coreset framework.
+Our approach makes the following contributions: \begin{itemize}[itemsep=2mm, parsep=0pt, topsep=0mm] \item We introduce \sys, a novel coreset selection framework that defines sample importance through a dual-scale topological analysis.
+It combines a \textit{global manifold projection} with a \textit{local persistence} score derived from a differentiable persistent homology optimization to identify structurally critical samples with higher accuracy and precision compared to previous coreset methods, particularly in extreme compression regimes (e.g., 90\% pruning). \item We show that \sys is resilient to representation degradation, maintaining superior robustness and coreset quality across three distinct perturbation paradigms: isotropic latent noise, pixel-level input noise, and structured image corruptions. \item We demonstrate that \sys establishes robust cross-architecture transferability, consistently yielding high-quality coresets regardless of the transfer direction, whether utilizing diverse proxy embeddings (e.g., from ResNet to ViT) for a fixed target model or a single proxy to train a diverse set of target models.
+This flexibility permits the use of computationally inexpensive or off-the-shelf pretrained models for coreset generation without costly retraining. \end{itemize}